gtesei/SelfDrivingCars/P3-CarND-Behavioral-Cloning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

 The model contains a dropout layer in order to reduce overfitting (model.py, line 106) and it was trained and validated on different data sets to ensure that the model was not overfitting (code line 124-132).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+As below shown, the __best drop out probability__ is __0.5__.

 ##### **Drop out probability set to 0**